Last Updated on March 11, 2021 by Julia Wilson

 Fleas are a common parasite and regular treatment is necessary to keep them free of fleas.
 Most flea products are not safe for kittens under 6 weeks of age.
 If you have a very young kitten that has fleas, they will need to be removed manually.

-There are many great products that are on the market to treat fleas.
-Some of these products also treat roundworm, hookworm, and ear mites also!
+Many great products are on the market to treat fleas.
+Some of these products also treat roundworm, hookworm, and ear mites.

 Health insurance is a great way to help cover the cost of unexpected vet bills and usually costs only a few dollars a month.
 It is definitely something you should consider when adopting a new kitten.

 Microchipping is the best way to identify your cat.
 It is a small chip (the size of a grain of rice) that is inserted into the cat behind the neck.
 If your cat goes missing, most veterinarians and shelters have a scanner in which they will be able to check your cat for a microchip and locate you quickly and easily.
 The benefit of microchips is that they are permanent and can not be lost like identification tags can be.